-The following procedures will be followed in the event of a medical emergency:
+The following procedures will be followed in the event of a medical emergency and or an allergy emergency:

 - 1. Immediate first aid will be given by a CPR/First Aid trained staff member. - 2.
 If the emergency is critical, 911 will be called and EMT/Paramedic personnel recommendations will be followed. - 3.
 Parents/guardians will be notified as soon as possible. - 4.
 If Parents/guardians are not available, the emergency contact will be called. - 5.
 Parents/guardians are responsible for any expenses as a result of emergency room care, ambulance, or any other expenses resulting from a serious emergency. - 6.
-The hospital used for emergencies by our facility is Cheyenne Regional Medical Center. - 7.
-For minor accidents and injuries an accident/injury report may be written and kept on file for each child involved and/or a parent will be told when the child is picked-up.
+The hospital used for emergencies by our facility is Cheyenne Regional Medical Center.

+7. For minor accidents, injuries and allergies an accident/injury report may be written and kept on file for each child involved and/or a parent will be told when the child is picked-up.